The 2nd International Documentary Film Festival Artdocfest/Riga has taken in Riga, Latvia from 3 March to 8 March 2022.

 Within the framework of the festival a symposium – a creative meeting of documentary filmmakers and theoreticians was held with the aim to create a temporary, inspirational space of thought - transfering the knowledge, highlighting the tendencies and discussing the developments and significant trends in documentary.
 Every year a prominent guest – important in the World of Documentary is invited to take part in symposium.

 The international documentary film festival Artdocfest started in Moscow, Russia in 2007.
 In a very short period of time it became one of the most prestigious festivals in Russia and the largest documentary film festival in the territory of the former USSR.

-In 2014 the president of the festival Vitaly Mansky moved to Latvia and Artdocfest was invited to join the small family of Latvian film festivals.
+In 2014 the president of the festival Vitaly Mansky moved to Latvia, and Artdocfest was invited to join the small family of Latvian film festivals.
 Artdocfest joined the Riga International Film Festival the same year and became its documentary section.
 During five years of work in the capital of Latvia Artdocfest grew, developed and became an important part of the cultural life of the city.

 More than 30 documentaries from all over the world, a large number of representatives of the industry and the international press, as well as wide range of audiences participates in Artdocfest every year.
 During the festival TV programmes – reportages, talk shows, news clips, roundtable discussions are produced for various channels of international reach.
-Artdocfest/ Riga programs receive a lot of attention from Latvian and international press.
+Artdocfest/ Riga programmes receive a lot of attention from Latvian and international press.
 In 2019 alone there were more than 300 publications.

 In 2020 it became clear that the scale of Artdocfest/ Riga has significantly exceeded the scope of its activities and a decision was made to create an independent documentary film festival.
-Leading cinematographers of Latvia supported the idea to announce another international competition program to highlight the documentary of Baltic States.
+Leading cinematographers of Latvia supported the idea to announce another international competition programme to highlight the documentary of Baltic States.
 Thus “Baltic focus” competition was born.
 The further ambitions is to continue the development and expand the geography of the competing films becoming the documentary film festival of importance in Eastern Europe.
 Artdocfest/ Riga wants to continue the unique and world-famous traditions of Latvian documentary film established by grandmasters such as Juris Podnieks, Herz Frank, Uldis Brauns, Aivars Freimanis, Ivars Seleckis, Laima Zurgina, as well as the organizers of the legendary Riga Documentary Film Symposium and partly the film festival "Arsenals".

 Festival organizers and partners